cp-algorithms/cp-algorithms/src/graph/hungarian-algorithm.md

 !!! info ""

-    **Lemma.** The old matching $M$ of hard edges is valid, i.e. all edges of the matching will remain rigid.
+    **Lemma.** The old matching $M$ of rigid edges is valid, i.e. all edges of the matching will remain rigid.

 ??? info "Proof"